Aremd/Polaris-playbook/README.md

 It was built during testnet practice on Sepolia (March 2026) by a real user — not assembled from documentation.
 The thresholds, decision trees, and observations reflect what actually happens when you use the protocol.

-The Polaris team has expressed interest in using this playbook for community onboarding at mainnet launch.

 ---

 ## What it covers